consoledotdev/home/content/browser-testing/browserstack.md

 ---
-title: "BrowserStack"
+title: "BrowserStack review"
-date: 2021-11-29T15:58:43+01:00
+date: 2021-12-07T07:00:00+00:00
 draft: false
+summary:
-summary: A tool for manual and automated testing on a large number of devices.
+  BrowserStack is a great product for manual and automated testing on a large number of devices.
+Read our review of BrowserStack - a browser testing tool.
 metaDescription:
-  A tool for manual and automated testing on a large number of devices.
+  BrowserStack is a great product for manual and automated testing on a large number of devices.
+Read our review of BrowserStack - a browser testing tool.
 headerType: fixed
 hideLines: true
 hidePlanes: true